I heard the sound of small feet trailing me, followed by his words—

 32. Experience something new with them—something they’ve never seen.

-Beautiful lifestyle photography courtesy of Denver-based Colie James Photography
+Photography courtesy of Colie James Photography